varnish/api-gateway-benchmarks/README.md

 #### Gateways

 Configuration for each API gateway is put in subdirectories in the ``gateways/`` directory.
-Each subdirectory should contain a ``deploy`` file that can be executed to install and start the gateway.
-The file ``configure`` should exist in the same directory, and when executed it should configure the gateway according to the tests.
+Each subdirectory should contain a ``deploy`` file that can be executed to install, configure and start the gateway.
+It should also define the APIs and policies needed for the tests.

-The configuration should be according to the specification of one or more of the tests.

 | Property    |   Value |
 |-------------|---------|